 Thanks to everyone who helped make this an incredible day for life, including our event partners Texans for Life and the Respect Life Ministry of the Diocese of Fort Worth, as well as the Knights of Columbus and many volunteers whose generous assistance makes these events possible.

-Let us continue to pray and witness together "On the Road to Victory" until every abortion facility is closed in Dallas, in Texas, in the nation, in the world, and the killing has finally and forever ended.
+Let us continue to pray "Speak LIFE" until every abortion facility is closed in Dallas, in Texas, in the nation, in the world, and the killing has finally and forever ended.